Santo-G/maritime_transit_of_goods/README.md

 In the simulation, there are SO_GOODS different types of goods.
 If deemed useful, each type of goods can be identified with a name or a numerical identifier.
 Each batch of goods is characterized by:
 - a quantity of goods (in tons), randomly generated between 1 and SO_SIZE at the beginning of the simulation; and
-- a lifespan (in days), randomly generated between SO_MIN_LIFESPAN and SO_MAX_LIFESPAN, measured in days.
+- a lifespan (in days), randomly generated between SO_MIN_LIFESPAN and SO_MAX_LIFESPAN, measured in days

 Supply and demand for goods are generated at ports (see description below).
 Every time a certain type of goods is generated at runtime, it will always have the same characteristics as described above.